-Supervision Contract: The trainee and supervisor(s) must develop and sign a written contract at the outset of the supervisory relationship.
+Supervision Contract: Before supervision may start, the trainee and supervisor(s) must develop and sign a written contract at the outset of the supervisory relationship.
 The purpose of the contract is to protect all involved parties and align fieldwork activities with the purpose of supervision.
 The contract should include:

-- the responsibilities of the supervisor(s) and trainee, including the completion of the 8-hour supervision training by the supervisor(s) and the adherence of all parties to the fieldwork requirements - if there are multiple supervisors at one organization, outline each supervisor's roles, responsibilities, and expectations, including how the documentation and forms will be completed - a description of the appropriate activities and training objectives individualized to the trainee - the objective and measurable circumstances under which the supervisor(s) will not sign the trainee's M-FVFs and F-FVF - the consequences if the parties do not adhere to their responsibilities (including proper termination of the relationship) - a statement requiring the trainee to obtain written permission from the trainee's on-site employer or manager when applicable - an attestation that all parties will adhere to the Ethics Code for Behavior Analysts (Code) - a statement declaring that the trainee and supervisor(s) (a) will retain a copy of the contract and supervision documentation for at least seven years from the date of the final supervision meeting and (b) will provide all documentation to the BACB if requested
+- · the responsibilities of the supervisor(s) and trainee, including the completion of the 8-hour supervision training by the supervisor(s) and the adherence of all parties to the fieldwork requirements - if there are multiple supervisors at one organization, there may be one contract, but that contract must outline each supervisor's roles, responsibilities, and expectations, including how the documentation and forms will be completed - · a description of the appropriate activities and training objectives individualized to the trainee - the objective and measurable circumstances under which the supervisor(s) will not sign the trainee's M-FVFs and F-FVF - the consequences if the parties do not adhere to their responsibilities (including proper termination of the relationship) - a statement requiring the trainee to obtain written permission from the trainee's on-site employer or manager when applicable - an attestation that all parties will adhere to the Ethics Code for Behavior Analysts (Code) - · a statement declaring that the trainee and supervisor(s) (a) will retain a copy of the contract and supervision documentation for at least seven years from the date of the final supervision meeting and (b) will provide all documentation to the BACB if requested